Paediatric Dentist Perth WA

 - Do NOT allow your child to fall asleep with a bottle of milk, formula milk or any fruit juices.
 These drinks have sugars which will pool around their teeth as they sleep causing cavities.

-If your child is prone to tooth decay in their baby teeth your dentist may recommend fluoride treatment as this helps to strengthen to tooth surface.
+If your child is prone to tooth decay in their baby teeth your dentist may recommend fluoride treatment as this helps to strengthen a tooth surface.
 Then as the adult teeth erupt through the gum, it may be advised that a protective layer is painted onto the tooth’s biting surface—this is called a fissure sealant.